johannesjh/req2flatpak/docs/_sources/api.rst.txt

-In python packaging, the compatibility requirements of any download are encoded in the filename as a set of "tags", as explained, for example, in the ``packaging.utils.parse_wheel_filename`` function of PyPa's packaging package.
+In python packaging, the compatibility requirements of any download are encoded in the filename as a set of "tags", as explained, for example, in `pypa's packaging documentation about tags <https://packaging.pypa.io/en/latest/tags.html>`__.
 A download is compatible with a target platform if (at least) one of the package tags equals one of the target platform's system tags.

-Choosing the "best" compatible download is important because multiple downloads may be compatible, but only one download is needed.
+Choosing the "best" compatible download is important because multiple downloads may be compatible, but only one download is needed for installing a package.
-Python packaging solves this problem by ranking platform tags in preferential order.
+Pip's algorithm for choosing the best download uses ranked platform tags;
-In consequence, the "best" download is one that matches the highest-ranked platform tag.
+the best download is the one that matches the highest-ranked platform tag.

-Multiple implementations for choosing the best compatible download exist in related work.
+Multiple implementations exist in related work for choosing the best compatible download:

 - Pip's internal behavior is the official reference implementation, but pip recommends against accessing internal pip apis from outside packages,